 Enter the county of residence in New York City that qualifies you for the credit: Kings County (Brooklyn), Bronx, New York County (Manhattan), Richmond County (Staten Island) or Queens.
-On the bottom line of the name and address box, enter the address where you lived in New York City in 2003 if it is different from your mailing address.
+On the bottom line of the name and address box, enter the address where you lived in New York City in 2004 if it is different from your mailing address.
 If not, enter the word same on this line.

-Deceased individuals - Enter the name of the deceased individual and, in the boxes provided, list the date of death in month, day, and last 2 digits of year order.
+Deceased individuals - If either the taxpayer or the spouse died after December 31, 2003, enter the name of the deceased individual and, in the boxes provided, list the date of death as follows: month, day, and last 2 digits of the year.

-Please print (using a blue or black ballpoint pen; no pencils please) or type all \boldsymbol{X} marks and numbers in the boxes or spaces provided.
-Write your numbers and \boldsymbol{X} marks like this:
+Please print (use black ink only; no red or other color ink or pencils please) or type all X marks and money amounts in the boxes and spaces provided.
+Write your numbers and X marks like this: